Rhode Island Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Rhode Island?

 Yes.
 Rhode Island requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents may qualify for reduced-fee options.
+Children under 15 are exempt.
+Rhode Island residents 65 and older may obtain a FREE special permanent freshwater fishing license (also a free annual saltwater license).
+A Trout Conservation Stamp is still required where applicable.
 Always confirm current rules with the Rhode Island Division of Fish and Wildlife before you fish.

 Where do you buy a Rhode Island fishing license?